-The Talmud (Berachot 10a) relates that a heretic once questioned Rabbi Abahu regarding the order of chapters in the book of Psalms.
-Why, he asked, does chapter 3 speak of the rebellion of Absalom, while chapter 57 refers to David hiding from Saul — an event that occurred many years before Absalom’s rebellion?
+The Talmud (Berachot 10a) recounts that a heretic once questioned Rabbi Abahu about the order of chapters in the book of Psalms.
+Why, he asked, does the third chapter refer to the rebellion of Absalom, while chapter 57 speaks of David hiding from Saul — an event that occurred many years before Absalom’s rebellion?

 This was not an innocent query.
-The true intent of the heretic’s question was clear: he believed that there is no real order of chapters; the arrangement is happenstance.
-While the overall prophetic message may be divinely inspired, the details are arbitrary and unimportant, perhaps merely the result of scribal errors.
+The heretic believed that there is no real order to the chapters, and the arrangement is happenstance.
+While the overall prophetic message may be Divinely inspired, the details are arbitrary and lack significance.

-When we carefully examine the characteristics of living creatures, we discover that each detail — the aerodynamics of a butterfly wing, the suction-cupped tongue of a chameleon - indicates wisdom and purpose, rather than chance and randomness.
-This is true for the entire gamut of life in the world, from the basic needs of the simplest forms of life, to the intellectual needs of human beings.
-This observation is even more valid regarding that which is required for humanity’s moral and spiritual development — aspects that are infinitely more important than our natural (i.e., physical and intellectual) needs.
+When we examine the characteristics of living creatures, we find that each detail — the aerodynamics of a butterfly’s wing, the speed of a chameleon’s tongue - displays wisdom and purpose, rather than chance and randomness.
+This is true for the entire gamut of life, from the needs of an amoeba to the complex lives of humans.

-Now we may better understand Rabbi Abahu’s proof from Psalm 111:
+We may now better understand Rabbi Abahu’s proof from Psalm 111:

 “מַעֲשֵׂי יָדָיו אֱמֶת וּמִשְׁפָּט; נֶאֱמָנִים כָּל-פִּקּוּדָיו. סְמוּכִים לָעַד לְעוֹלָם; עֲשׂוּיִם בֶּאֱמֶת וְיָשָׁר.” (תהילים קי"א:ז-ח)

 “The works of His hands are truth and justice; all of His precepts are faithful.
-They are steadfast forever; they are made in truth and uprightness.” (v.
+They are steadfast forever; they are fashioned in truth and uprightness.” (v.
 7-8)

-The detailed workings of creation reflect divine order and purpose — “The works of his hands are truth and justice.”
-We should recognize that this same trait applies to the Torah, “faithful are all of His precepts,” since the Torah’s precepts promote the development of our moral and spiritual side.
+The detailed workings of creation reflect Divine order and purpose.
+“The works of His hands are truth and justice.”
+We should recognize that this same quality applies to the Torah — “all of His precepts are faithful” — since the Torah’s precepts develop our moral and spiritual character.